tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - solo encounter
  - puzzle or rp
 	 - meet the goblins, gain acess to the area
+	 - if questioned say they were told to let you see
+	 - they are hungry to fight you
  - trick or setback
 	 - [[Commander Kael]]'s visage prompts the rot beast heard
 	 - rot beast encounter